csunibo/csunibo.github.io/content/en/wiki/infrastruttura/configurazioni.md

 ## Maintainers (`maintainers.json`)

-In `maintainers.json`, all the maintainers of the projects are collected presence can be useful.
+In `maintainers.json`, the Telegram contacts of some of the maintainers for our projects are listed.